These rules are effective from April 1, 2023 to March 31, 2024, both dates inclusive.

 It is unlawful to possess or export from the state of Washington bobcat or river otter pelts taken in Washington without a department identification seal attached.
 All bobcat and river otter pelts, on or off the carcass, must be presented by the person harvesting them to an authorized department employee or authorized individual under permit with the department for sealing by April 20.
 Pelts must be presented in a way that the hide can be sealed.
 No frozen hides or carcasses will be accepted.
 Pelts must be fully thawed prior to sealing appointment if previously frozen.
-Contact a regional office to schedule an appointment for pelt sealing, trappers should contact a department office prior to bringing in a bobcat or river otter.
+Contact a regional office to schedule an appointment for pelt sealing (wdfw.wa.gov/about/regional-offices) prior to bringing in a bobcat or river otter.

 It is unlawful to trap for wild animals: